SEO & Visibility

 • WebPage (always required)

-• Service (only if it is truly a service page)
+• Service (only if it is genuinely a service page)

-• FAQPage (optional, only if FAQ is actually present on the page)
+• FAQPage (optional, only if FAQ is actually on the page)

 Linking rules: